-In March 2021, the Council allocated commuted sums grants to two projects to deliver low carbon affordable housing.
+In March 2021, the Council allocated commuted sum grants to two projects to deliver low carbon affordable housing.
 A sum of £478,500 was allocated to provide 100% social rent on a scheme of 15 units at Davies Rd, Moreton in Marsh; previously an open market scheme with 40% affordable housing only.
 A further allocation of £102,000 will be used to enhance the environmental sustainability of the homes.
 Cottsway Housing Association successfully submitted an application to Homes England for match funding.
+This scheme is slightly ahead of schedule currently, with the handover of all 15 homes due in April 2024.
+The scheme is on track in terms of the environmental sustainability standards and the developer is targeting an EPC A rating, which, if achieved, would be in excess of the agreed standard.
+Funding for the start on site stage has been paid to Cottsway by CDC in line with the grant agreement.

-The second project has an allocation of approximately £332,000 from commuted sums grants for a scheme of 14 homes at Sunground, Avening, a rural exception site which will be 100% low carbon affordable housing.
-The scheme has received Homes England funding through Bromford which is developing the scheme on behalf of Gloucestershire Rural Housing Association (GRHA).
+The second project has an allocation of approximately £332,000 from commuted sums grants for a scheme of 14 homes at Sunground, Avening, a rural exception site, which will be 100% low carbon affordable housing.
+The scheme has received Homes England funding through Bromford, which is developing the scheme on behalf of Gloucestershire Rural Housing Association (GRHA).
 The scheme will provide nine social rented and five shared ownership homes for local people, incorporating rainwater harvesting, air-source heating, solar panels and biodiversity measures.